 Edinburgh BioQuarter’s vision is to provide a welcoming place where people from local neighbourhoods and beyond can walk, shop, relax and influence projects that are revolutionising local and global health and wellbeing.

 Our community engagement programmes sit at the very heart of this vision.

-By bringing healthcare professionals, scientists and businesses together to engage with our local community, we will not only improve the outcomes of young people living in the neighbourhood, but will see a real benefit from this engagement on the work happening at the BioQuarter.read more about our vision
+By bringing healthcare professionals, scientists and businesses together to engage with our local community, we will not only improve the outcomes of young people living in the neighbourhood, but will see a real benefit from this engagement on the work happening on Edinburgh BioQuarter.read more about our vision

 There are many ways different ways to get involved and support our ongoing activities.
 We are also keen to support activities and projects initiated by groups or individuals based in the local community.Find out about opportunities to get involved